vanya-koleva/softuni_courses/django_basics/07_forms_advanced/README.md

 ## Customizing Forms

+#### Overriding `__init__`

+-   For manipulations, setting default values, etc.

+-   If you want something to happen with your form:

+    -   before it’s rendered to the user.

+    -   when the data is loaded into it, before anything else is done.

+---

 -   We can iterate through all fields in `__init__` and make them readonly (this can be done using a mixin)

 ```python